 I help each couple understand themselves and their partner better while addressing relationship dynamics, communication issues, and underlying patterns that contribute to conflict.
 I am also a strong believer in teaching and education.
 I think it is important that couples understand the theory, science and research in the field of relationships.
 I teach couples skills and give them applicable tools that they can refer back to whenever they need to.

-I am trained in Imago relationship therapy.
-This means I have completed the education and worked with couples using Imago post graduate school.
+I am certified in Imago relationship therapy.
 Imago is a specialized focus and is a unique and highly effective way to work with singles and couples.

 Education, Experience and More